 Get to know your medical technology

-A closer look at some of the fancy machines and special gadgets making health care better.
+Take a closer look at some of the fancy machines and special gadgets integral to your healthcare.

 Hospitals are amazing places filled with a variety of medical technologies.
 They’re all designed to help clinicians find out what’s wrong with patients and get them on the road to recovery as soon as possible.